Last update 06-04-2026

 Market energy offer comparison tool.(Abre en nueva ventana)

-In turn, to contract in the regulated market (VPSC) the contracted power must be equal to or less than 10 kW.
+For contracts on the regulated market (PVPC), the contracted power must be equal to or less than 10 kW and the consumer must be a natural person or a microenterprise.

-A simulation of the PVPC electricity bill (for consumers with contracted powers equal to or less than 10 kW) is available at the following link of the National Commission on Markets and Competition:
+A simulation of the PVPC electricity bill (for consumers with contracted power of 10 kW or less) is available on the CNMC (National Commission on Markets and Competition) at the following link:

 Electricity bill simulator.(Abre en nueva ventana)